mhendrey/triton-translation-tutorial/Tutorial_3.md

       * Execution count: 903
       * Successful request count: 17600
       * Avg request latency: 818049 usec (overhead 20 usec + queue 53978 usec + compute input 138 usec + compute infer 763733 usec + compute output 179 usec)

+## Next Steps
+In this tutorial, though we have enabled dynamic batching for the translate Triton deployment, the Python code is only looping through each request and translating them one request at a time.
+In the next tutorial, we will make a new version of the deployment that will asynchronously submit each chunk for **all** documents in the batch to see if we can get a better performance than 1.15 documents / second.